boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 #### Merchant Requirements
 Upon receipt, the merchant:
   - Aborts if no channel with identifier `cid` and status `Active` exists.
-  - Sets the status for the channel with identifier `cid` to `PendingClose`.
+  - [Update Channel Status][merchant_update_channel_status] for the channel with identifier `cid` to `PendingClose`.
-  - Atomically checks the revocation database `revocation_DB` for `rev_lock` and inserts the value if it is not already there.
+  - Atomically [Insert Revocation Lock][merchant_insert_revlock] if it doesn't already exist.
 If the value already exists in the database, the merchant aborts the mutual close session.
   - Checks that `closing_signature` is a valid Pointcheval Sanders signature on the proposed closing state `(cid, close, rev_lock, bal_cust, bal_merch)` with respect to the merchant's blind signing public key `merch_PS_pk`.
 If this check fails, the merchant aborts.

 ### The `mutual_close_m` Message